Globe Future Makers

 The Spark Project is a Philippine-based crowdfunding website and community that helps entrepreneurs and changemakers launch their creatively conscious ventures to market.
 As a pioneer in the local crowdfunding scene, they are dedicated to enabling Filipino creativity and innovation through their website and various community events.

-We welcome everyone-whether social enterprises or not-for-profits, with relevant technological or innovative solutions that can solve existing and emerging social sector challenges in the Philippines and the region to join the Globe Future Makers program.
+We welcome social innovators and social enterprises with relevant technological or innovative solutions that can solve existing and emerging social sector challenges in the Philippines and the region to join the Globe Future Makers program.

 This will run for 3 months with follow-up support.
 Future Makers will attend workshops, coaching sessions and regular business mentoring by seasoned entrepreneurs and industry experts.
 Most importantly, there are ample opportunities for community engagement and access to networking events.